Psychodrama Training & Groups in the Baltics

-Psychodrama is a therapeutic method that is highly technical in nature and widely used in contemporary psychotherapy.
+Psychodrama is a powerful, experiential method widely used in contemporary psychotherapy.

 Admissions & Tuition